Mobile App Flight Planning

 What is a Project?

-The 4 tabs of a Project
+The four tabs of a Project

-Reusable flight templates can found on the 'Fly' tab.
+Reusable flight templates can be found on the 'Fly' tab.
 A flight template is similar to what used to be known as a flight plan.
-The difference is that you can fly a template as many times as you'd like to without copying it.
+The difference is that you can fly a template as many times as you'd like without copying it.
 This helps to remove variability when you're tracking change over time.

 Create a Project on Mobile